Danaconda11/dontferget.club/plan.md

 now:
 - better mobile styles
-- lists with no active todos should be in a seperate "completed" sidebar section
 - show better drag preview on mobile
 - (dan) properly handle 'all' when dragging todo items
 - (dan) remove from current list when dropping todo item